 Script coverage is an analysis of a script from a professional reader, often with a logline, synopsis, and a Pass/Consider/Recommend rating.
 Script coverage also typically includes comments on the strengths and weaknesses of the script.
 Comprehensive script coverage can even include notes within your screenplay and specific feedback about improving and clarifying your storytelling and character development.

-What do execs expect when they script coverage?
+What do execs expect when they do script coverage?

 Script coverage is a kind of book report for a script.
-Most coverage from a professional reader or story analyst provides feedback and notes in these four main categories:
+Most coverage from a professional reader or story analyst provides feedback and notes in these five main categories:

 - Cover Page: This one-sheet provides general information about the project, including things like: title, writer(s) name(s), format, genre, setting/period, logline, tagline, comps, page count, draft #, attachments, commercial potential, target audience, whether the project will be well-received by the target audience, and where it could thrive (film, TV, digital, etc).
 It also includes the “Pass/Consider/Recommend.”

 - Synopsis: A synopsis of the script, anywhere from 1/2 page to 3 pages.